The whole story

 The key to the cool-running Zentrofan is that it mills whole grains into very fine wholemeal flour, conserving all the important minerals (iron, magnesium, zinc, calcium etc), vitamins (especially the B vitamins such as folate) and phenolic compounds that are found in the outer bran layers of the grain.
 These are the bits that are almost entirely absent in white flour.

 Wholemeal flour is usually quite coarse and the pieces of bran, though tasty and full of nutrients, can break up the dough structure and lead to crumbly bread that is difficult to slice (and not to everyone’s taste).
-With the Zentrofan, this problem is overcome: the wheat grains are milled so finely that the resulting wholemeal flour feels as soft as white flour and is easy to bake with.
+With the Zentrofan, this problem is overcome: the wheat grains are milled so finely that the resulting wholemeal flour feels as soft as white flour and is almost as easy to bake with.
 A real win-win.

 How does it work?

 A strong fan blows the grain round inside a small chamber made from basalt lava rock.
 When the particle size of the resulting flour is small enough, the cyclone carries it out into a bin, filtering the air flow through a large bag so that no dust enters the kitchen or bakery.
 Large particles of grain continue to be whittled down until they are fine and light enough to leave the chamber.
 Nothing is removed from the grain.

 Cyclone milling was invented in the 1930s by Wilhelm Schulte, a German engineer with connections to the founder of biodynamics, Rudolf Steiner.
 At a time of increasing concern with the damage done to food by intensive processing, the mill attracted people concerned with practical public health through its ability to conserve the vitality of the whole grain in a meal that performs more like white flour than the wholemeal most of us are familiar with.